Former four-star tight end and 2020 USC signee Jack Yary reverses course, announces commitment to Washington

 In the aforementioned breakout senior season, Yary caught 42 passes for 621 yards and 12 touchdowns in 11 games for Murrieta Valley in 2019.
 He ultimately chose the Huskies over scholarship offers from USC, Arizona State, Cal, Colorado, Nebraska, North Carolina, Oklahoma State, Oregon, Tennessee, Utah, UCLA and more.

 And Yary’s connection to USC in particular is exceedingly obvious.
-His father, Ron Yary, is a Pro Football Hall of Famer and former USC offensive tackle who was selected by the Minnesota Vikings with the first overall pick in the 1968 NFL Draft.
+His father, Ron Yary, is a Pro Football Hall of Famer and former USC offensive tackle who was selected by the Minnesota Vikings with the first overall pick in the 1968 NFL draft.
 The former two-time consensus All-American and 1967 Outland Trophy winner became a seven-time Pro Bowler in an illustrious 14-year NFL career.

 And yet, Jack Yary eventually landed at UW instead.
 His addition further bolsters a tight ends room that already includes senior Jacob Kizer, junior Cade Otton, sophomore Devin Culp and freshmen Redman and West.
-First-year Husky tight ends coach Derham Cato has earned verbal commitments from 2021 junior college transfer Quentin Moore as well.
+First-year Husky tight ends coach Derham Cato has earned verbal commitments from 2021 junior-college transfer Quentin Moore as well.

+Jack Yary’s last name is already known in Pac-12 circles.
+But the mammoth freshman will receive an opportunity to truly separate himself in Seattle.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.